Travel Guide to Dobrich, Bulgaria

 There is evidence that Dobrich was first settled around 4 B.C.
 Ruins from the 2nd century have been unearthed offering a meager glimpse into the area’s past.
 One of the biggest finds was a necropolis that housed Pagan gravesites.

-It is know that Pecheneg invasions during the 11th century ruined the area then called Dobruja.
+It is known that Pecheneg invasions during the 11th century ruined the area then called Dobruja.
 For this reason, many centuries passed before the area became populated once more.
 In the 1500s, Turkish settlers came into the area.
 The town was called Pazarcik after the Turkish merchant who discovered the barren area.
 More than 1,000 houses, 100 shops, and 12 schools were built in this period.
 The town became an excellent location for craftsmen and farmers.

 During the 19th century, churches were built and Bulgaria liberated the town from Turkish control.
 It was renamed Dobrich after Dobrotitsa, one of the medieval rulers.